-Refunds are automatically processed for ALL COURSES by the College if a course is CANCELLED.

-All students are obligated to pay for registered courses unless they officially drop the course(s) on or before the last day of late registration, which is approximately from the opening of registration until a week after the first day of class.
-If students do not officially withdraw from courses, they will be liable for the full amount of tuition and fees even if they did not attend classes.
-The "Regular Semester" refund policy will be applied as follows to semester long courses offered:
+Refunds are automatically processed for ALL COURSES OR EVENTS by the College if a course or event is CANCELLED.
+All students are obligated to pay for registered courses unless they officially withdraw/drop the course(s) on or before the first day of the class.
+If students do not officially withdraw from courses or events on or before the first day of the class or event, they will be liable to pay for the full amount of tuition and fees even if they did not attend classes or event.
+The refund policy will be applied as follows for a continuing education and workforce development course or event offered:

-- 1. If withdrawal occurs on or before the last day of late registration, 100% of the tuition, special fees and laboratory fees will be refunded. - 2.
-After the last day of registration, no refunds will be made for semester long courses. - 3.
-All requests for refunds are initiated at the Student Services & Administration Building by dropping or withdrawing from classes on or before the due date within the current semester.
+- 1. If official withdrawal occurs on or before the first day of course or event, 100% of the tuition, special fees and laboratory fees will be refunded. - 2.
+If official withdrawal occurs before a 1 day course or event, 100% of the tuition, special fees, and laboratory fees will be refunded. - 3.
+No refunds will be made on the day of a one (1) day course or event. - 4.
+No refunds will be made after the first day of the course or event. - 5.
+All requests for refunds are initiated at Continuing Education & Workforce Development, Room 2122/23 at the Student Services & Administration Building 2000 by officially dropping or withdrawing from classes or events.

-NON-CREDIT CONTINUING EDUCATION UNITS (CEUs)
+NON-CREDIT (NC) CONTINUING EDUCATION UNITS (CEUs)